 Summer parasite control for hens

 As temperatures and humidity rise, so do the creepy crawlies in and around your hen house.
-Listed below are some ways to be rid pests the natural way.
+These are some ways to get rid of pests the natural way.

 WORDS: SUE CLARKE